-MACI is a third-generation ACI product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
+MACI is a third-generation autologous chondrocyte implantation ("ACI") product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.

-Our target audience of U.S. physicians is approximately 5,000 orthopedic surgeons and is divided into two segments: a group of orthopedic surgeons who self-identify and/or have a formal specialty as sports medicine physicians, and a subpopulation of general orthopedic surgeons who perform a high volume of cartilage repair procedures.
-As of the date of this report, we have 75 MACI sales representatives to enable the sales force to reach our target audience.
+Our target audiences are orthopedic surgeons who self-identify and/or have formal specialty training in sports medicine, and a subpopulation of general orthopedic surgeons who perform a high volume of cartilage repair procedures involving the knee.
+Our MACI commercial team consists of individual sales representatives that regularly engage with our target audience.
+The team is divided into geographic regions, each managed by a Regional Manager and led by a Vice President of National MACI Sales.
 Most private payers have a medical policy that covers treatment with MACI with the top 30 largest commercial payers having a formal medical policy for MACI or ACI in general.
 With respect to private commercial payers that have not yet approved a medical policy for MACI, we often obtain approval on a case-by-case basis.

 MACI is currently implanted into the patient's cartilage defect through an open surgical procedure.
-We are currently evaluating the potential for the arthroscopic delivery of MACI to the cartilage defect - a procedure in which a surgeon can evaluate, prepare and treat the cartilage defect under direct vision using specialized instruments delivered through a number of smaller incisions or portals.
-The arthroscopic delivery of MACI could increase the ease of MACI's use for physicians and reduce both the length of the procedure and a patient's post-operative pain and recovery.
+We are currently focused on the arthroscopic delivery of MACI to the cartilage defect - a procedure in which a surgeon can evaluate, prepare and treat the cartilage defect under direct arthroscopic visualization using specialized instruments delivered through a number of smaller incisions or portals.
+The arthroscopic delivery of MACI could increase the ease of MACI's use for physicians and reduce both the length of the procedure as well as procedure-induced trauma, ultimately resulting in a reduction of a patient's post-operative pain and accelerating a patient's recovery.
 We have designed and are currently developing novel and specialized instruments to be used in and help facilitate such a procedure.
-We have recently discussed with the FDA a non-clinical regulatory strategy to support the potential inclusion of arthroscopic delivery in MACI's approved labeling.
-Specifically, following a Type C meeting with the FDA, we are now planning to initiate a human factors validation study, coupled with published literature, to support expanding the MACI label to include arthroscopic MACI in 2024.
-Based on the results of conducted market research, we believe the addition of an arthroscopic MACI delivery option could result in an expansion of the number of surgeons performing MACI procedures, and the number of MACI procedures conducted in the U.S. each year.
-This assessment is further supported by European studies comparing arthroscopic MACI to the open-knee approach, that showed arthroscopic delivery of the MACI implant to be less invasive, potentially resulting in less surgical time, less postoperative pain, less surgical site morbidity, and faster surgical recovery.
+We discussed with the FDA a non-clinical regulatory strategy to support the potential inclusion of arthroscopic delivery in MACI's approved labeling.
+Specifically, following a Type C meeting with the FDA, we submitted a protocol for a MACI arthroscopic delivery human factors validation study, which we conducted and completed during the third quarter of 2023.
+The FDA is currently reviewing the data generated during the human factors validation study in the form of a prior approval supplement, which seeks to add instructions for arthroscopic delivery of MACI to the product's approved labeling.
+We anticipate the commercial launch of the MACI arthroscopic delivery program during the third quarter of 2024.